dariol/MotionTrackingJavaVR/README.md

 # MotionTrackingJavaVR
-adding Cardboard VR to the Project Tango's MotionTracking for Java sample project
+adding Cardboard VR to the Project Tango's MotionTracking for Java sample project - a hackathon side project